Dispatching to Parallel Servers: Solutions of Poisson's Equation for First-Policy Improvement: Abstract

 \section{Abstract}

 Policy iteration techniques for multiple-server dispatching rely on the computation of value functions.
-In this context, we consider the M/G/1-FCFS queue endowed with an arbitrarily-designed cost function for the waiting times of the incoming jobs, and we study an undiscounted value function integrating the total cost surplus expected from each state relative to the steady-state costs.
-When coupled with random initial policies, this value function takes closed-form expressions for polynomial and exponential costs, or for piecewise compositions of the latter, thus hinting in the most general case at the derivation of interval bounds for the value function in the form of power series or trigonometric sums.
-The value function approximations induced by Taylor polynomial expansions of the cost function prove however to converge only for entire cost functions with low growth orders, and to diverge otherwise.
-A more suitable approach for assessing convergent interval bounds is found in the uniform approximation framework.
-Bernstein polynomials constitute straightforward, yet slowly convergent, cost function approximators over intervals.
-The best convergence rate in the sense of D.~Jackson's theorem is achieved by more sophisticated polynomial solutions derived from trigonometric sums.
-This study is organized as a guide to implementing multiple-server dispatching policies, from the specification of cost functions towards the computation of interval bounds for the value functions and the implementation of the policy improvement step. \obsolete{ Explicit solutions exist for cost functions of the type~$\bl^\nn \exp{-\sing\bl}$, and for piecewise compositions of the latter.
-In the case of analytic cost functions formulated as infinite power series, the induced value function can be derived by cross-correlation of the derivatives of the cost function with the moments of the asymptotic waiting times, provided that the cost function is entire with growth order less than the asymptotic decrease rate of the limiting density of the waiting times.
-The procedure diverges otherwise, implying that the series expansion of cost functions with larger growth orders may only be considered piecewise on finite intervals. }
+In this context, we consider the continuous-space M/G/1-FCFS queue endowed with an arbitrarily-designed cost function for the waiting times of the incoming jobs.
+The associated value function is a solution of Poisson's equation for Markov chains, which in this work we solve in the Laplace transform domain by considering an ancillary, underlying stochastic process extended to (imaginary) negative backlog states.
+This construction enables us to issue closed-form value functions for polynomial and exponential cost functions and for piecewise compositions of the latter, in turn permitting the derivation of interval bounds for the value function in the form of power series or trigonometric sums.
+We review various cost approximation schemes and assess the convergence of the interval bounds these induce on the value function.
+Namely: Taylor expansions (divergent, except for a narrow class of entire functions with low orders of growth), and uniform approximation schemes (polynomials, trigonometric), which achieve optimal convergence rates over finite intervals.
+This study addresses all the steps to implementing dispatching policies for systems of parallel servers, from the specification of \emph{general} cost functions towards the computation of interval bounds for the value functions and the exact implementation of the first-policy improvement step. \keywords{Dispatching \and Policy iteration \and First-policy improvement \and Poisson equation \and M/G/1 queue} \PACS{ 02.30.Lt \and 02.30.Mv \and 02.30.Uu \and 02.50.Ga \and 02.50.Le } \subclass{ 40A30 \and 41A25 \and 41A50 \and 41A10 \and 42A10 \and 44A10 \and 60K20 \and 60K30 \and 62E20 \and 90B22 }